-The SFRA for the Kilcullen Local Area Plan assessed the flood risk indicators listed in Table 1 in relation to the land-use proposals contained in the Local Area Plan.
+Appendix I contains the Land-use Map proposed for the Draft Sallins LAP 2015 2021.
+The SFRA for the Sallins Local Area Plan assessed the flood risk indicators listed in Table 1 in relation to these land-use proposals.

+Sallins has a history of flooding on lands near the River Liffey.
+Recent significant flooding occurred in November 2009 when a recently constructed residential and commercial development was extensively flooded (Waterways, Sallins) during an extreme weather event.

-Kilcullen has a history of flooding on lands near the River Liffey.
-Historical indicators suggested the potential for minor localised flooding at locations near the River Liffey and the Pinkeen Stream/Kildare Road due to poor drainage conditions and low lying areas.
+Historical indicators suggested the potential for minor localised flooding at several locations due to poor drainage conditions and low lying areas.
+The 2009 flood event also identified inadequacies in the surface water drainage infrastructure.

-In those areas where the risk of minor localised flooding was indicated, the SFRA recommends that a site-specific Flood Risk Assessment be carried out for any proposals for development of these lands.
-These site-specific assessments should be appropriate to the nature and scale of the development being proposed.
+In those areas where the Initial Assessment indicated a risk of minor localised flooding, the SFRA recommended that site-specific Flood Risk Assessment be carried out for any proposals for development of these lands.
+These site-specific assessments should be appropriate to the nature and scale of the development being proposed (the areas for which Site-specific FRA was initially recommended is shown on the Drawing included in Appendix III).